-Clean your home, garage, and car without busting your budget by picking up the best wet/dry vac under $100.
-You may think a vacuum that sucks up debris and liquids is a pricey buy, but it doesn't need to be.
+Clean your home, garage, and car without busting your budget by picking up the best wet/dry vacs under $100.
+If there's one appliance all homeowners should own its a wet/dry vac.
+From projects to emergencies, wet/dry vacs can mean the difference between a disaster and a crisis averted.
+Now, you may think a vacuum that sucks up debris and liquids is a pricey buy, but it doesn't have to be.
 There are plenty of affordable options on the market that handle most jobs with ease.
+But before we shop, let's talk a little more about the wet/dry vac.

 Using and Maintaining Wet/Dry Vacuums